 Before the translation began, Oliver Cowdery had purchased a Bible for Joseph Smith and himself.
 The Prophet used that Bible for the New Translation, apparently from the very beginning.
 Much of the work was done with Joseph Smith dictating the text in full.
 The evidence tells us that he had the Bible in front of him, likely in his lap or on a table, and that he read from it while his scribes wrote.
 When he came to a passage needing revision, he would dictate words not found in the King James text until he came back to that text and continued with it.
 The writing on the manuscripts shows no indication of when the text was coming out of the printed Bible and when it was coming through revelation.
 The scribes may not have known when he was simply reading and when he was uttering words not found on the printed page.
 The translations of Genesis 1–24 and Matthew 1–John 5 were recorded that way.

 Thanks to the handwriting expertise of Faulring and my student assistant Brenda Johnson, we now are quite certain of the exact locations where one scribal hand ends and another begins, and we have been able to correlate some of that information with known events and dates in Church history.
-Oliver Cowdery, John Whitmer, Emma Smith, Sidney Rigdon, and Frederick G. Williams are the known scribes, but one other scribe remains unidentified.
-We called him or her “Scribe X” while we worked on the manuscripts, but we gave in to the more dignified title “Scribe A” for the publication.
-There is also one other unidentified hand that transcribed just a few lines from one manuscript to another.
-Some other people, probably office workers employed by Joseph Smith, added verse breaks and corrections to the spelling, capitalization, and punctuation.
-RLDS archivists added a few small notations for organizational purposes, like occasional line numbers and page numbers.
-A few small corrections, written in pencil, appear to be in the handwriting of Joseph Smith III, the Prophet’s son and president of the RLDS Church (1860–1914).
-Most of them correct copying errors made by scribes.
+Oliver Cowdery, John Whitmer, Emma Smith, Sidney Rigdon, Jesse Gause, and Frederick G. Williams were the scribes.
+Gause’s handwriting was not identified until after the book came out.
+There is one unidentified scribe who copied just a few lines from one manuscript to another.
+Others, probably assistants working with Joseph Smith, added verse breaks and corrections to the capitalization and punctuation.
+RLDS archivists later added a few small notations for organizational purposes, like page numbers.
+A very few small corrections, written lightly in pencil, appear to be in the handwriting of Joseph Smith III, the Prophet’s son and president of the RLDS Church (1860–1914).
+Almost all of them repair copying errors made by scribes.
 One small insertion he made to an awkward but correct King James phrase (perhaps thinking it was an error by a scribe) was mistakenly made into a footnote in the LDS edition of the Bible: “. . . and worthy of death” at Matthew 26:66.

 From observing the writing on the manuscripts, it seems to me that Joseph Smith’s process for translating the Bible was different from that used for the Book of Mormon.
 On the original Book of Mormon manuscript, there is very little evidence that he struggled with wording, changed his mind, or made later revisions to his translation.
 His calling was to render the text of the gold plates into the English language, and it appears that he was to do so without modifying, enlarging, or embellishing what Mormon and the other authors had written.
 When he prepared the second printing of the Book of Mormon, he made spelling and grammatical revisions.
 He also made some word changes for clarification, but considering the size of the book, those were relatively few.